bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 );
 ```

+This was a common beginner footgun: if two systems are ordered, shouldn't the second always see the results of the first?

-It also optimizes the automatically inserted `apply_deferred` systems by merging them if
+Automatically inserted `apply_deferred` systems are optimized by automatically merging them if
 possible.
 In most cases, it is recommended to remove all manually inserted
 `apply_deferred` systems, as allowing Bevy to insert and merge these systems as needed will
-usually be faster.
+usually be both faster and involve less boilerplate.

 ```rust
 // This will only add one apply_deferred system.